osmandapp/web/main/docs/user/personal/profiles.md

 ![Profile Configure map menu Android](@site/static/img/personal/profiles/profile_configure_map_visible_andr.png) ![Profile Configure map menu Android](@site/static/img/personal/profiles/profile_configure_map_show_andr.png)

 - **Configure map menu**.
-In this part of the Customise UI section, you can reorder or hide items from the [Configure map](../map/configure-map-menu.md).
+In this part of the Customize UI section, you can reorder or hide items from the [Configure map](../map/configure-map-menu.md).
 - **<Translate android="true" ids="reset_to_default"/>**.
 Tapping it restores the original list of items in the Configure map menu.
 All your changes are instantly undone.
 - **<Translate android="true" ids="copy_from_other_profile"/>**.
 You can duplicate the element arrangement from another OsmAnd profile to this one.